jrpool/calculator/README.md

 - _numString_: a string representing a number, or the empty string.
 - _binaryOp_: the string `+`, `-`, `×`, or `÷`, or else undefined.
 - _terms_: an array of 0, 1, or 2 elements.
 If it has a first element (`terms[0]`), that is a string representing a number.
 If it also has a second element (`terms[1]`), that is the string `+`, `-`, `×`, or `÷`.
-- _volatiles_: an array of data about inputs that cannot always be performed.
+- _inputs_: an array of data about possible inputs.

 The format of any `numString` is exemplified by `⅟-1234.56e+15`.
 This represents the number you get when you multiply 1234.56 (the _multiplier_) by `e+15` (the _multiplicand_ and, in this example, equivalent to 10 to the 15th power, i.e. 1,000,000,000,000,000), then make the result negative (indicated by `-`, the _negator_), and then divide 1 by the result (indicated by `⅟`, the _inverter_).
 Such a string must contain at least one digit, but otherwise it can contain or omit all the components shown here.
 The sign following `e` can be either `+` or `-`.